Brand Measurement Case Studies

 Contribution margin (total revenue − product costs − ad spend) measures the dollars your business actually keeps.
-It’s the clearest measure of whether growth is profitable — and it’s how we hold ourselves accountable.
+It’s the clearest measure of whether growth is profitable — and it’s one of the outcomes Marathon tracks against brand activity.

 • Losing money for six months while waiting for brand to "kick in" is not a luxury any business owner has

-• Orient spend toward incremental new customer growth
+• Measure which spend is creating incremental new customer growth

-• Contribution dollars and margin growth have improved within the first month across our clients
+• Contribution dollars and margin growth improved within the first month across Marathon customers

 Brand IS Better Performance

-• These results come from proprietary performance brand-building campaigns — not traditional direct response
+• These results came from measured brand-building investment — not traditional direct response attribution

-• Brand campaigns drive stronger incremental ROAS than anything on the DR side
+• Brand campaigns measured through Marathon drove stronger incremental ROAS than anything on the DR side

-• Marathon's proprietary tools measure brand campaign impact daily — not quarterly.
-Every campaign is optimized in real time, which is why the results are both large and repeatable
+• Measurement infrastructure captures brand campaign impact in real time — not quarterly.
+Every campaign is optimized as data comes in, which is why the results are both large and repeatable

-• The data below proves it across six brands, in both short and long term
+• The data below shows the pattern across customers, in both short and long term

 Results at a Glance — by Brand

-Every result below was driven by top-of-funnel brand-building campaigns — not traditional direct response.
-This is the performance brand-building playbook replicated across multiple brands and categories.
+Every result below was measured from top-of-funnel brand-building campaigns — not traditional direct response.
+The pattern replicated across multiple brands and categories: when customers used Marathon to measure and optimize brand investment, the incremental revenue signal showed up.

 Short-Term Results